Nuix/discover-api-toolkit/java/README.md

 The Client class is used to communicate with the the Ringtail API endpoint, send commands (queries and mutations) and return results.

-See the Example applicaton for more details.
+See the Example application for more details.

 # Notes
 This project was created with Intellij IDEA CE 2018.2.